uwrit/leaf-docs/docs/administration/concept_reference.md

 ## Universal IDs
 Universal IDs allow users to query multiple Leaf instances in a federated fashion (see [Networking Multiple Leaf instances](../../../deploy/fed) to learn how this works).

-> If you are only planning to query Concepts locally at your institution, you don't need to worry about setting `UniversalIds`.
+Federated queries work by mapping the requesting user's local Concepts to the federated node's Concepts by `UniversalID`. `UniversalIDs` are defined using the <a href="https://tools.ietf.org/html/rfc2141" target="_blank">URN Syntax</a>.

-Federated queries work by mapping the requesting user's local Concepts to the federated node's Concepts by `UniversalId`. `UniversalIds` are defined using the <a href="https://tools.ietf.org/html/rfc2141" target="_blank">URN Syntax</a>.
+!!! info "If you are only planning to query Concepts locally at your institution, you don't need to worry about setting `UniversalIDs`"

 ### Mapping UniversalIds at Query Execution
 Assuming multiple Leaf instances have exchanged certificates, user queries can be federated if: